Tuesday, 23rd of August, 2016

 He also took us to see the “potty calves” which is the name given to a calf that is raised on a bottle instead of being able to drink its mother’s milk.
 As a girl I felt for those calves, it is unethical Dairy farming to keep a calf from feeding from a cow.
 I would hold out hands through the fence with fingers spread wide and let the calves suckle like it was a teet on an udder.
 Then when my fingers were red and sticky I would wipe the saliva all over my shorts.

-These days unfolded effortlessly and beautifully, filled with fun and freedom.
+These days unfolded effortlessly, filled with fun and freedom.
 I had not ever had to think much about my safety related to an adult before, but one day when we were over on his property, visiting one of the water troughs with goldfish in it, something changed.
 After a moment of playing by the fish, he wanted to show me a shed that I had not been in before.
 So I went inside the shed with him.
 By the light of the door I could see the shed was empty, and as we entered he told my brother to wait outside.
 Then he shut the door behind us.
 The shed had no windows, and now with the door shut I was sanding in the dark.
 I started to feel scared and I knew it was wrong.

 I was just a girl, like Elle, but I knew it was wrong.

 With his hands on either side of my shoulders, he stood behind me, ever so close.
 The shed was built from corrugated iron, it was old and corroded, pin pricked by rain.
-A thousand tiny rust holes were staccato across the roof and the way the light shone through the holes into the dark, meant there was a constellation of pieces of light to gaze at.
+A thousand tiny rust holes were staccato across the roof and the way the light shone through the holes into the dark, meant there was a constellation of drops of light to gaze at.
 “Look, it is like the night sky with stars.”
 He said, with head bent low near my ear and his arm stretching past my shoulder and pointing.
 It felt like he was all around me.

 By all means, it was visual poetry, I was staring at something that was so beautiful, I could see the stars, but my little body felt something inside.
 My gut told me, I needed courage.
-Then I told him, “I wanted to go back to Tate.” and I walked over to the door and out into the day light.
+Then I told him, “I want to go back to Tate.” and I walked over to the door and out into the day light.

 Nothing bad happened at that moment, I had no reason not to trust and I had been captivated by the illuminated pin pricks in iron made from the rain.
 But something had been activated within, a feeling of courage lingered, just enough to remember I had to use it.
 Courage.
 But why would I have needed to be brave?